mappls-api/mappls-web-maps-js/docs/V3.0/polyline.md

 	}
 ```

-- **strokeWeight:** The stroke color.
+- **strokeWeight:** The stroke color density can be definded using this property.
 All CSS3 colors are supported except for extended named colors.

 ```js
 	{